fanart-tv/fanartwiki/docs/ImageTypes/TV/tvthumb.md

-# **Overview**
+!!! info "Overview"

     - TV Show Thumbs are images containing the tv show characters including the tv show logo/title
     - Can be used while browsing your media center library as a recognizable navigation item

 ---